Using Footprint Charts

 A genuinely strong bullish candle shows positive delta concentrated at the upper price levels of the candle.
 This means buyers were aggressively lifting offers as price moved higher -- they were chasing price up, indicating real demand.

 A bullish candle with negative delta at the top and positive delta only at the bottom tells a different story.
 Buyers showed up early but could not sustain pressure at higher prices.
 Sellers absorbed the rally at the highs.
-This candle may look bullish on a standard chart but is internally weak.
+On a candle chart this prints as a green bar with a wick.
+On the footprint, it prints as a failure — buyers got tagged at the highs.

 Negative delta concentrated at the lower levels of a bearish candle means sellers aggressively hit bids as price fell.
 They pushed through support and continued pressing.
 This is genuine selling pressure.